vsoch/forward/README.md

 ## Setup

-Just run setup.sh to generate a parameter file.
+You need to create a parameter file first.
+To do so, follow the prompts at:

+`bash setup.sh`

 You can always edit params.sh later to change these configuration options.

 ## Usage